Andreferreir/FifaTeamAlgoritm/README.md

 # FifaTeamAlgoritm
-In this project, I aim to simulate the process of choosing a professional team for a small contest in the university.
-The objective is to understand the key factors such as potential and overall and considerations involved in assembling a team of highly skilled individuals to compete effectively in the world cup.
+In this engaging  project, I developed a simulation to optimize the process of selecting a professional team for a small contest - the University World Cup.
+The primary objective is to gain insights into the key factors, such as potential, overall performance, team chemistry, computational burden, and time constraints, involved in assembling a team of highly skilled individuals to compete effectively in this prestigious event.

-This project considers not only team skill and chemistry but also takes into account the computational bourden and time spend with the algoritm.
-This code was developed in jupyter notebook using python and employes a recursive genetic algoritm.
+Using the powerful combination of Jupyter Notebook, Python, and a recursive genetic algorithm, this project aims to revolutionize the team selection process by considering a holistic approach that goes beyond individual skill evaluation.
+By incorporating various factors, we aim to create teams that not only possess exceptional skills but also exhibit excellent chemistry and synergy, ensuring optimal performance on the global stage.